Time for a minivan? Your pension and your children

 When you take time off work to look after your child, you won’t be receiving your regular salary or contributing to your pension.
 This will affect your current income and your pension when you retire.
 Remember, your pension is calculated based on your years of pensionable service and the average of your five highest years of salary.
 The more pensionable service you have, the greater your pension.

-Although you normally accumulate pensionable service by working and contributing to BC's Public Service Pension Plan, you can also buy back service for an approved maternity, parental or adoption leave.
+Although you normally accumulate pensionable service by working and contributing to BC’s Public Service Pension Plan, you can also buy back service for an approved maternity, parental or adoption leave under the Employment Standards Act (ESA).

 Returning to work part time?